Apple launches the all-new MacBook Air 2020 with an attractive $999 price tag

 While we mentioned that the MacBook Air is available to order now, you can only purchase it online from Apple.com in the US, UK, and Australia.
 Apple's press release stated that it would also be available in stores starting next week, but that might be delayed due to the coronavirus pandemic.

-If you'd like to get your hands on the MacBook Air 2020 sooner than later, then see below for all the available information on price, how to buy, and what you can expect.
+If you'd like to get your hands on Apple's latest Macbook sooner than later, then see below for all the available information on the MacBook Air 2020 price, how to buy, and what you can expect.

 MacBook Air 2020 price: how much does it cost?